MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 The more times you run it, the more notes will be added.
 If you wish to clear out the notes for testing, add the following into your realm transaction block. `realm.deleteAllObjects();`

 As you have found it, Realm is a great lightweight framework to add data persistance to your app.
 You also now know how to add new notes in code, the app is really coming together now.

+Now would be a great time to *Commit* your work so far.

 In the next chapter we will be looking at enabling the user to create Notes themseleves using a new View Controller and handling data capture.